PD-4501 Scenicruiser: Effects

 The Scenicruiser caused GMC's top competitors, Flxible and Beck, to bring out similar offerings.
-Flxible introduced the semi deck and a half Vista-Liner 100, a 35-foot coach (208 produced between 1955 and 1959) and Beck produced three similar 35 foot coach models for a total of 29 coaches.
-Beck also built twelve 40 foot Scenicruiser lookalikes in 1955 powered by the 300 HP Cummins NHRBS Diesel engine.
+Flxible introduced the semi-deck and a half Vista-Liner 100, a 35-foot coach (208 produced between 1955 and 1959) and Beck produced three similar 35-foot coach models for a total of 29 coaches.
+Beck also built twelve 40-foot Scenicruiser lookalikes in 1955 powered by the 300 HP Cummins NHRBS Diesel engine.
 They were Beck's model DH1040 and some were delivered new to Queen City Trailways (later Continental Southeastern Lines).
-Most of Beck's 40 foot coaches were sold to operators in Cuba and Mexico.
+Most of Beck's 40-foot coaches were sold to operators in Cuba and Mexico.
 Beck had to repossess several of them and they later returned to the United States and were resold as used buses.
 A number of Vista-Liner 100s and at least one of the later Becks have been converted to motor homes and are still on the road.

 Mack Truck and Bus also produced a single model MV-620-D prototype in 1957 that was also 40 feet long, but it found no takers, even though Greyhound leased it for several months.
 This coach still exists in private hands in Ohio.
-Other two-level models introduced after the Scenicruiser were the Western Flyer T-36-2L,and the impressive four-axle twin-steer Sultana Crucero Imperial.
+Other two-level models introduced after the Scenicruiser were the Western Flyer T-36-2L, and the impressive four-axle twin-steer Sultana Crucero Imperial.

 The problems with the Scenicruisers greatly soured relations between Greyhound and GMC.
 Greyhound continued to buy GMC coaches with the PD 4104 up through 1960 and the PD 4106 from 1961 to 1964.
 Given the problems with the PD 4501, Greyhound had no interest in asking GMC to produce a second version of its signature coach based on the PD 4106's mechanicals and styling.
 Greyhound also bought some PD 4107 buses from GMC which were known as the "Buffalo" model.
-Greyhound purchased 362 of these buses in two orders (162 in 1966 and 200 more in 1967, with the 1966 units being trouble prone).
+Greyhound purchased 362 of these buses in two orders (162 in 1966 and 200 more in 1967, with the 1966 units being trouble-prone).
 The company never bought another GMC coach afterwards.
 In 1958 The Greyhound Corporation acquired a controlling interest in Motor Coach Industries (MCI), Limited, of Canada and by 1961 had full ownership of it.
 This led to the end of its need for GMC coaches by 1968.
 GMC's sales soon went into terminal decline as both Greyhound and Trailways were building their own coaches.

 Beck left the bus and coach market in 1957, a year after being taken over by Mack.
 In 1960 Mack left the market except for a short time as an importer of rebadged Renault FR1 coaches between 1986 and 1989.
-Flxible built its last intercity coach in 1969 and their final transit coach in 1995.
+In 1978, Flxible was sold to Grumman, with the sale including the sale of two prototypes of what would become the 870.
+Flxible built its last intercity coach in 1969 and its final transit coach in 1995.
 GMC exited the new coach market after producing the 1980 models and continued transit coach manufacturing until 1987.